 6. Evangelize new champions inside old accounts

-When a new employee fills a past champion’s role, they likely don’t have as much grip on your tool as the ex-user did.
-This leads to reduced product use, increasing the risk of churn over time.
+When a new employee fills a past champion’s role, they typically have less familiarity with your tool than the previous user.
+They use the product less frequently, increasing the risk of churn over time.

 Corrina shares:

-Creating more champions at an account lets you “[…] create stickiness [and helps you] become a product inside an organization that most users are aware of, leading to new opportunities and repeat customers.”
+Creating more champions at an account lets you “[…] create stickiness [and helps you] become a product inside an organization that most users know, leading to new opportunities and repeat customers.”

 Ultimately, the approach increases retention metrics including your customer lifetime value (LTV).